Renewing a License

 Along with the renewal form and payment, documents required for license renewal include:

-- Payment of outstanding debt(s) due to the department
+- Payment of outstanding tax debt(s) due to the Department.

 - A valid sales tax license.

-Colorado tobacco products distributors must file a Tobacco Products tax return electronically each quarter.
-The return must be filed and the payment, which is required to be made by Electronic Funds Transfer (EFT), must be submitted by the 20th day of the month following the reporting quarter.
+Colorado tobacco products distributors must file a Tobacco Products Tax Return electronically each quarter.
+The return must be filed and the payment, which is required to be made electronically, must be submitted by the 20th day of the month following the reporting quarter.
+If the 20th falls on a Saturday, Sunday, or legal holiday, the distributor's return and tax payment is due the next business day.
+EFT payments are required to be made prior to 4:00 PM Mountain Time on the return's due date.

 For questions on filing requirements, contact the Excise Tax Unit.